MPI-Dortmund/cryolo/source/troubleshooting.rst

     echo $LD_LIBRARY_PATH

 If its not empty, try if the following prefix fixes your problems.
-In front from the train/predict command your write
+In front from the train/predict command you write

 .. prompt:: bash $

     LD_LIBRARY_PATH='' cryolo_train.py -c your_config -w 5

-If that is working you can make it permanent with the following instruction.
+If that is working you can make the fix permanent with the following instructions.
 The next commands will set your LD_LIBRARY_PATH to an empty value when activating the cryolo environment.
 It will restore the old value, once the environment gets deactivated.
 I assume that your cryolo environment is called cryolo.
 Do the following:

 .. prompt:: bash $